 What is tennis elbow?

-Lateral epicondylitis, commonly known as tennis elbow, is swelling of the tendons that bend your wrist backward away from your palm.
+epicondylitis) is swelling of the tendons that bend your wrist backward away from your

 What are the symptoms of tennis elbow?